LiveHelperChat/telegram/README.md

 8. Create bot in LHC back office.
 9. After creating bot, go back and just click.
 "Set webhook"
 10. That's it.

+## Bot as client gateway
+This allows to use bot as gateway between normal chats on your page and bot chatting with you as a operator.
+In other words you can use Telegram mobile and desktop clients as Live Helper Chat clients to support your visitors.